chauff/cse1500-web-transcripts/index.md

 ## Course grading

-The entire course (covering both database and web technoloogy topics) is graded as follows:
+The entire course (covering both database and web technology topics) is graded as follows:

 ![grading](img/RME-grading.png)